yadavta/VideoNet/verification/README.md

 - `id`: primary key (unique identifier)
 - `action_id`: foreign key reference to `Actions(id)`
 - `gcp_url`: publicly-accessible URL of clip (likely hosted on Google Cloud)
+- `uuid`: unique identifier assigned to clip that stays with it across stages
+- `yt_id`: YouTube ID of YouTube video containing action
+- `start`: where the annotator from previous (collection) stage determined the clip starts
+- `end`:where the annotator from previous (collection) stage determined the clip ends

 `Annotations` table schema:
 - `id`: primary key (unique identifier)